Govt-ordered review calls to scrap Resource Management Act

 "Water quality is deteriorating, biodiversity is diminishing and there is an urgent need to reduce carbon emissions and adapt to climate change."

-While a big improvement on the previous system, the RMA had failed to protect the natural environment, with a lack of adequate national direction, enforcement, and input from iwi.
+While a big improvement on the previous system, the RMA, introduced in 1991, had failed to protect the natural environment, with a lack of adequate national direction, enforcement, and input from iwi.

-It hadn't achieved good outcomes for urban areas, and had been long criticised for having too narrow a focus on managing the negative effects of resource use, instead of providing direction on desired environmental and development goals.

 "The RMA has favoured existing uses and consents, protecting established activities from changes to plan rules and standards designed to promote better environmental outcomes," the panel said.